 In order to achieve a proper deadlift stance, your feet should be positioned so the bar is directly over center of your feet.
 With an overhand hold on the bar, your arms should be vertical — perpendicular in relation to the floor — and your shoulder blades should be directly over the bar.
 With your back straight, begin the lift by extending your legs as you push down on your heels.
 When the bar reaches your shins — just below the knees — continue the lift by thrusting the hips forward to bring the body to an upright position.
 This is important, because pulling back on the bar creates stress on our lower back, which may result in a strain or sprain of the lumbar region.
 Finally, complete the lift by squeezing the gluteal muscles.
 To lower the weight, all you need to do is follow the steps mentioned above in reverse order.

 While such tips as keeping our back straight might seem easy enough to remember now, the truth is, attempting to lift several hundred pounds of dead weight can be very intimidating — thus causing one’s attention to become focused elsewhere.
 One way of make sure you do not inadvertently round the back while executing a deadlift is by thrusting the chest forward and maintaining it throughout the exercise; remember, the chest always wins!

 Also, because the bar often scrapes against the shins and kneecaps as it’s being raised, many weightlifters risk injuring their lower backs by holding it too far away from their bodies.
 Wearing long pants or shin guards to protect your legs will easily solve this problem.

 As with any weight-training exercise, proper stretching before performing a set of deadlifts will likely decrease the risk of injury like sprains, strains, or disc herniation.

-Remember the importance of back pain preventative maintenance!
-If you find yourself dealing with low back pain, contact one of our Valley-wide locationsand make an appointment with one of our physical therapists.
+If you find yourself dealing with lower back pain, contact one of our Valley-wide locations and schedule your free assessment with one of our physical therapists and #GetYourMoveBack today!